Black Pepper

 Black Pepper vs. Ginger

-Ginger is warmer and rounder, spicy but nurturing, the kind that eases you into action.
+Ginger is warmer and rounder, the spicy register played softer, the kind that eases you into action.
 Black pepper doesn't ease; it propels.
 There's an analytical edge to black pepper that ginger doesn't have, a clarity that feels more cerebral than physical.
-Ginger balances and soothes; black pepper focuses and energizes.
+Ginger balances and steadies; black pepper focuses and energises.
 If ginger helps you recover, black pepper helps you execute.